Refinance Your Home

 • Your equity in the home

-• Explain the options to help you determine which offers the most benefit
+• Explain your options to ascertain what provides you with the most benefit

-• Analyze potential terms and conditions for which you qualify
+• Discuss potential terms and conditions for which you qualify

 Rate and Term Refinance Requirements